ACanalejo/ACanalejo.github.io/_pages/research.md

 ## Working papers

 ### Does New Party Entry Increase Electoral Turnout?
-Quasi-experimental Evidence from the 2015 Spanish Local Elections
+Quasi-experimental Evidence from the 2015 Spanish Local Elections.
 <details>

 <summary>Read more</summary>